grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How it **works**:

-- Currently, samples are not allowed to be ingested out of order as they must be stored in order and sorting is expensive.
-We are working on removing this limitation in the future.
+- Currently, samples are not allowed to be ingested out of order for a given series.

 Common **causes**:

-- Your code has a single target that exposes the same time series multiple times, or multiple targets with identical labels
+- Your code has a single target that exposes the same time series multiple times, or multiple targets with identical labels.
 - System time of your Prometheus instance has been shifted backwards.
 If this was a mistake, fix the system time back to normal.
 Otherwise, wait until the system time catches up to the time it was changed, or delete all ingested samples with a timestamp later than system time.
-- You are running multiple Prometheus instances pushing the same metrics and [your high-availability tracker is not properly configured for deduplication](https://cortexmetrics.io/docs/guides/ha-pair-handling/).
+- You are running multiple Prometheus instances pushing the same metrics and [your high-availability tracker is not properly configured for deduplication]({{< relref "../configuring/configuring-high-availability-deduplication.md" >}}).
 - A Prometheus instance was restarted, and it pushed all data from its Write-Ahead Log to remote write upon restart, some of which has already been pushed and ingested.
 This is normal and can be ignored.

 [More details here](https://www.robustperception.io/debugging-out-of-order-samples/) [and here](https://github.com/cortexproject/cortex/issues/3411) [and here](https://github.com/cortexproject/cortex/issues/2662).